Controlled Zeno-Induced Localization of Free Fermions in a Quasiperiodic Chain: Effective non-Hermitian description of the monitored dynamics

 where $(h_{AAH}\psi)_j=\sum_k (H_{AAH})_{jk}\psi_k$.
 Next, we use the decomposition in Eq.~\eqref{eq:inst_wfn_decomp} and the expansion~\eqref{eq:fluct_field_expansion} of the fluctuation field in an orthonormal basis.
 Since the basis states $\{\varphi_\alpha\}_{\alpha\ge1}$ are time independent and orthogonal to the reference mode $\varphi_0$, the evolution of the fluctuation amplitudes is obtained by projection,

 Substituting Eq.~\eqref{eq:aah_qsd} and expanding all terms to linear order in the amplitudes $c_\alpha$, we obtain a closed \textit{stochastic equation for the fluctuations},

 Eq.~\eqref{eq:lin_sde_c} follows from the orthogonal projection of the QSD equation onto the fluctuation subspace and linearization in the amplitudes $c_\alpha$.
 The drift matrix $M$ contains Hamiltonian, measurement-induced, and It\^{o}-correction contributions, while $A_j$ and $u_{j,\alpha}$ arise from the multiplicative and additive components of the measurement noise, respectively.
 Quadratic and higher-order terms in $c_\alpha$ are neglected: although $\mathbb{E}|c_\alpha|^2 = \mathcal{O}(1)$ in the stationary state, their contribution in real space is suppressed by the $\mathcal{O}(\varepsilon)$ amplitude of each fluctuation mode in the Zeno regime, yielding only $\mathcal{O}(\varepsilon^2)$ corrections, as shown explicitly in Sec.~\ref{subsec:asymptotic_fluctuations}.
+Thus, Eq.~\eqref{eq:lin_sde_c} bridges the microscopic QSD dynamics and the effective static theory: if its solutions remain controlled in the Zeno regime, then the reconstructed potential will differ from its leading static form only perturbatively.